BuildingSync/schema/proposals/2020/Add Hazardous Materials Present.md

 ## Overview

-This proposal is to add the `auc:HazardousMaterialsPresent` element.
+This proposal is to add the `auc:HazardousMaterials` element.

 ## Justification